 In 1476 William Caxton buys equipment from the Netherlands and establishes the first printing press in England at Westminster.
 The painting below depicts Caxton showing his printing press to King Edward IV.

 Aldus Manutius is the first printer to come up with smaller, more portable books.
-He is also the first to use Italic type, designed by Venetian punchcutter Francescop Griffo.
+He is also the first to use Italic type, designed by Venetian punchcutter Francesco Griffo.

 In 1507 Lucas Cranach invents the chiaroscuro woodcut, a technique in which drawings are reproduced using two or more blocks printed in different colors.
 The Italian Ugo da Carpi is one of the printers to use such woodcuts, for example in Diogenes, the work shown below.

 Plantin is also the first to print a facsimile.
-A facsimile is a reproduction of an old book, manuscript, map, art print or other item that is as true to the original source as possible.
+A facsimile is a reproduction of an old book, manuscript, map, art print, or another item that is as true to the original source as possible.

 The word ‘not’ is accidentally left out of Exodus 20:14 in a 1631 reprint of the King James Bible.
 The Archbishop of Canterbury and King Charles I are not amused when they learn that God commanded Moses “Thou shalt commit adultery”.
 The printers, Robert Barker and Martin Lucas, are fined and have their printing license revoked.
 This version of the Bible is referred to as The Wicked Bible and also called the Adulterous Bible or Sinner’s Bible.